Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/YT1-aptamer.md

 <div style="display: flex; justify-content: center;"></div>

 <p class="blowheader_box">Similar compound</p>
-<font><p>Due to the lack of complete or large fragments of the protein structure, no similar compounds have been listed in this part.</p></font>
+<p>Due to the lack of complete or large fragments of the protein structure, no similar compounds have been listed in this part.</p>

 <p class="header_box" id="references">References</p>